-Easily stocked ingredients make this Fast and Easy Cherry Crisp a dessert that can be pulled together on a whim.
+Easily stocked ingredients, including frozen cherries, make this Fast and Easy Cherry Crisp a dessert that can be pulled together on a whim.
 Perfect for a spontaneous gathering or a last minute dessert anytime the craving strikes!

 I’m continuing along on my sudden and unexplainable summer dessert binge today with this fabulous recipe that has been part of my recipe collection for a very, very long time.

-While I love baking with fresh cherries, this recipe was specifically designed to be a go-to, last minute, folks-are-heading-over-and-what-the-heck-am-I-going-to-make-them-for dessert recipe.
+While I love baking with fresh cherries, this recipe calls for frozen cherries and was specifically designed to be a go-to, last minute, folks-are-heading-over-and-what-the-heck-am-I-going-to-make-them-for dessert recipe.
 It’s important for every home cook to have a few recipes like this at their disposal and this one has been a real life-saver for me many a time.

 Frozen cherries thaw quickly in the refrigerator and mix up beautifully, juices and all, to create this old-fashioned dessert that works all year long.
 No need to wait for cherry season to enjoy this cherry dessert.